Cantera/cantera/doc/sphinx/compiling.rst

   * Required version >=0.19 to build the Python module
   * Known to work with versions 0.19 and 0.20.
   * Tested with Python 2.7, 3.3, and 3.4.
-Expected to work with versions 2.6 and
+Expected to work with Python 2.6 and
-    3.1+ as well.
+    3.2+ as well.

 * `3to2 <http://pypi.python.org/pypi/3to2>`_